Juda77/MathDojo/README.md

   <li>Compute answers to math problems given by the API caller, and return the answers</li>
 </ol>

+Below is the official documentation for my math API

 # My Math API Documentation
 My Math API provides randomly generated practice arithmetic problems and also computes